 The exempt determination process is much less rigorous than an expedited or full-committee review.
-To qualify, research must fall into one or more of six federally defined exempt categories.
+To qualify, research must fall into one or more of eight federally defined exempt categories.

 These categories present the lowest amount of risk to potential subjects because, generally speaking, they involve either collection of anonymous or public data, or conduct of the least potentially harmful research experiments.
 Some examples of exempt research are:

 - anonymous surveys or interviews

 - passive observation of public behavior without collection of subject identifiers